 HMAS Brisbane was a destroyer produced in the late 60s that served during the Vietnam war.
 In 2005, it was sunk in Mooloolaba to create a dive site on the Sunshine Coast that any scuba diver can enjoy.
-Diving HMAS Brisbane was a fantastic experience.
+Diving HMAS Brisbane was a fantastic experience for discovering wreck diving.

 The depth ranges from 6 to 28 metres.